 Read more about Surerus Murphy

 The Prime Contractors will employ the workforce directly.
-Please note that the opportunities made available by each Prime Contractor will vary according to need and not all roles included in the following documents will necessarily be available.
+Please note that the opportunities made available by each Prime Contractor will vary according to need.

 The majority of the employment opportunities will be provided through the selected prime contractors (or sub-contractors) who are highly-qualified firms with experience in large pipeline construction.
 Prime contractors will be required to provide local and First Nations participation plans prior to selection and regular reporting on local and First Nations participation through construction.